Houston Breach of Fiduciary Duty Claims Attorney

 Former Employees Owe a Fiduciary Duty

 Employees owe a common law fiduciary duty to their employers.
-By law, employees are obligated to act in their employer's interest.
+By law, employees are obligated to act in their employer's interests.
 At Hendershot Cowart, P.C., we have represented business clients against former employees who breached their fiduciary duty to their employers, as well as defended former employees accused of breach.

 We have represented business clients in the employer/employee context in a variety of industries, including medical billing, manufacturing, software, and chemicals.